indygreg/PyOxidizer/docs/packaging_python_distributions.rst

   Base Core Configuration and should be present on all conforming Linux distros.
 On macOS, referenced dylibs include ``libSystem``, which is part of the macOS core install.
+* For Linux, see :ref:`pyoxidizer_distributing_linux` for portability considerations.
 * For Windows, see :ref:`pyoxidizer_distributing_windows` for portability considerations.
 * On macOS, x86_64 (read: Intel CPUs) distributions are built so that they should